 Norwich is a historic city in Norfolk.
-Situated on the River Wensum in East Anglia, Norwich is about 100 miles northeast of London.
+Situated on the River Wensum in East Anglia, Norwich is about 100 miles northeast of London, around 45 miles to Kings Lynn, and just over a half hour drive to Great Yarmouth.
 Between the Middle Ages and the Industrial Revolution, Norwich was the second largest city in the UK after London, and has a fascinating history and culture.
 It holds the status of most complete medieval city in the country, and is full of cobbled streets, ancient buildings, half-timbered houses and medieval lanes.
 As well as discovering this historic city, it’s the perfect place to spend time outdoors, as Norwich is surrounded by beautiful countryside.
 With plenty of things to see and do, Norwich is a great place for a short getaway.

 Norwich and its shoe industry